a8m/kinesis-producer/README.md

 # Amazon kinesis producer [![Build status][travis-image]][travis-url] [![License][license-image]][license-url] [![GoDoc][godoc-img]][godoc-url]
-> A KPL-like batch producer for Amazon Kinesis built on top of the official Go AWS SDK
-and using the same aggregation format that [KPL][kpl-url] use.
+> A KPL-like batch producer for Amazon Kinesis built on top of the official AWS SDK for Go V2 and using the same aggregation format that [KPL][kpl-url] use.

 ### Useful links